 Project Censored conducts research on important national news stories that are underreported, ignored, misrepresented, or censored by the US corporate media.
 Each year, Project Censored publishes a ranking of the top 25 most censored nationally important news stories in the yearbook, Censored: Media Democracy in Action, which is released in September.
 Recent Censored books have been published in Spanish, Italian and Arabic.

 Additionally, Project Censored sponsors and supervises over 60 student interns a year who do in depth investigative research, sponsor campus events and speakers, and organize an annual national Media Accountability Conference.
 Students also participate in writing the Project Censored quarterly newsletter (circulation 9,000) and assist with maintaining the Project Censored website www.projectcensored.org, which receives over a million views a month from all over the world.

 Between 700 and 1000 stories are submitted to Project Censored each year from journalists, scholars, librarians, and concerned citizens around the world.
-With the help of more than 200 Sonoma State University faculty, students, and community members, Project Censored reviews the story submissions for coverage, content, reliability of sources and national significance.
+Project Censored reviews the story submissions for coverage, content, reliability of sources and national significance.
 The university community selects 25 stories to submit to the Project Censored panel of judges who then rank them in order of importance.
 Current or previous national judges include: Noam Chomsky, Susan Faludi, George Gerbner, Sut Jhally, Frances Moore Lappe, Michael Parenti, Herbert I. Schiller, Barbara Seaman, Erna Smith, Mike Wallace and Howard Zinn.
 All 25 stories are featured in the yearbook, Censored: The News That Didn’t Make the News.